A metric uniformization model for the quasi-Fuchsian space: Essential background and notation

-The key properties of the Schwarzian derivative are that $Schw(f)=0$ if and only if $f$ is Möbius, and the chain rule $Schw(f\circ g)=g^*(Schw(f)) +Schw(g)$.
-Given a projective structure $(f,\rho)$ on $S$, denoting with $c$ its complex structure, the properties of the Schwarzian derivative allow to say that $Schw(f)$ is a $\pi_1(S)$-invariant holomorphic quadratic differential on ($\widetilde S$,c), hence an element of $\HQD(c)$.
-Denoting with $\mathcal P([c])$ the isotopy classes of projective structures with complex structure in $[c]$, the map
+Given a projective structure $(f,\rho)$ on $S$, denoting by $c$ its complex structure, the properties of the Schwarzian derivative allow to say that $Schw(f)$ is a $\pi_1(S)$-invariant holomorphic quadratic differential on ($\widetilde S$,c), hence an element of $\HQD(c)$.
+Denoting by $\mathcal P([c])$ the isotopy classes of projective structures with complex structure in $[c]$, the map

 is a biholomorphism.